Documentation

 When matching an incoming query to an entry in the lookup table, Sundeck uses the following rules:

-• Whitespaces are ignored
+• Whitespace and comments are ignored

 • Literal values in query predicate when used with comparison operators =, !=, <, >, <=, >= are ignored